Sanjawi Tehsil

 Sanjawi Tehsil (سنځاوۍ; pronounced Sanzāwə́i locally) is an administrative subdivision (tehsil) of Ziarat District in the Balochistan province of Pakistan.
 The tehsil is administratively subdivided into five Union Councils and is headquartered at the city of Sanjawi.

-Majority of the population belongs to the Dummarh & Andarh clans.
-Other tribes settled here are Sulaimankhel (سليمان خېل),Tareen, Pechi, Zakhpel, Nasar, Kharoti, and Sayyeds.
-Pashto is the lingua franca.
+The population belongs to Dummar, Syed (Taran)Andar, Sulaimankhel (سليمان خېل), Pechi, Zakhpel, Nasar, Kharoti, and Tarin tribes.

-Wanetsi, a unique and archaic dialect of Pashto, is also spoken in the area by the Wanetsi sub-tribe of Tareens.

 Demographics

 Population

-According to the 2023 census the population of Sanjawi Tehsil is 110,623 which is spread across 12,073 households.
+According to the 2023 census, the population of Sanjawi Tehsil is 110,623 which is spread across 12,073 households.
 The overall literacy rate stands at 35.88% with notable gender gap: 43.68% among men and just 27.30% among women.
 These figures reflect ongoing challenges in access to education, particularly for girls and women in rural areas.

 Languages

 Pashto is the predominant language in the tehsil, spoken by approximately 108,806 individuals (~98.36% of the population).
 A small portion of the population speaks other local languages.

 Towns

 Sanjawi Tehsil consists of the following villages: